Rumpunzel/rpg-thingy/characters/talents/wilderness.md

 ### Expedient Tracker

-When positioning for a conflict with Reason, you may research as if resting with your successes against a target you are positioning against.
+When creating and advantage during a gauntlet with Reason, you may research as if resting with your successes against a target you are positioning against.

 ### Marksman